vishvAsa/AgamaH_vaiShNavaH/vaikhAnasaH/articles/rAmakRShNa-dIxita-parichayaH.md

 ---

 [[7]]
+## shAstra intro
-## SrI VaikhAnasa Bhagavad SAstram: An Introduction
+SrI VaikhAnasa Bhagavad SAstram: An Introduction

 There are two Agamams to worship the Lord (VishNu archanam).
 One is VaikhAnasam and the other is PaancharAtram.
 We will be following closely the essay by the great VaikhAnasa Bhattar, Sri U.Ve.
 KadakkaLUR Sthala Sayana BhattAchAr and draw the essential points from there for this introductory essay on VaikhAnasam and add a few references at the end for your additional studies.
 There are centers of research on the two VaishNavite Agamams at Melkote, Kaanchipuram, Thirumala and Srirangam that one can access for additional information.
 There are also university departments of Sanskrit and Eastern Religions in Europe (Norway, Austria, France and Germany) that have scholars doing research on these two Agmaams.